sameul-islam/footwear-commerce/README.md

 ### Day 10 – December 26, 2025

 Today, I worked on creating the footer section of the website.
 However, some tasks for the mobile version are still pending.

+### Day 11 – December 27, 2025

+Today, the homepage of this website has been largely completed.
+However, any remaining issues or missing elements will be addressed leter as needed.
+The footer section has been fully finalized today, and several product images have also been downloaded.